Joao-Victorsg/dealership-API/README.md

-# dealership-api
+# Dealership API
 Doing some study on Rest APIs with Java and Spring Boot

 # About the API
 An API for managing a dealership company.
-You will be able to CRUD a Car, a Client and a sale that is composed by a Client and a Car.
+You will be able to CRUD a Car, a Client and a Sale.
+The sale is composed by a Client and a Car.

+To be able to CRUD, you have to be a valid user and get a Token in the auth endpoint.
+After that you have to use the bearer token in the requests.

+The user can be created at the users endpoint in any environment different from production.

 It's built with Java and Spring Framework.
-It has the only porpose to study the tecnologies that are used to build an API with Java.
+It has the only purpose to study the technologies that are used to build an API with Java.

 # Features

 This API provides HTTP endpoint's for the following:

 ### Cars
-* Create a car: POST/car
+* Create a car: POST/cars
-* Update a car: PUT/car/{VIN}
+* Update a car: PUT/cars/{VIN}
-* Delete a car (by VIN): DELETE/car/{VIN}
+* Delete a car (by VIN): DELETE/cars/{VIN}
-* Get all cars: GET/car
+* Get all cars: GET/cars
-* Get a specific car (by VIN): Get/car/{VIN}
+* Get a specific car (by VIN): Get/cars/{VIN}

 ### Clients

-* Create a client: POST/client
+* Create a client: POST/clients
-* Update a client: PUT/client/{CPF}
+* Update a client: PUT/clients/{CPF}
-* Delete a client (by CPF): DELETE/client/{CPF}
+* Delete a client (by CPF): DELETE/clients/{CPF}
-* Get all clients: GET/client
+* Get all clients: GET/clients
-* Get a specific client (by CPF): Get/client/{CPF}
+* Get a specific client (by CPF): Get/clients/{CPF}

+### Sales

+* Create a sale: POST/sales
+* Delete a sale (by ID): DELETE/sales/{id}
+* Get all sales: GET/sales
+* Get a specific sale (by ID): Get/sales/{id}

+### Users

+* Create a user: POST/users

+### Auths

+* Authenticate a user: POST/auths

 # This project was developed with:

 * Java 11
 * Spring Framework
 * Maven
-* H2 - File
+* Postgres
 * springdoc-openapi-ui
-* Mapstruct 1.5.2
+* Mapstruct
 * Lombok
 * Datafaker
+* Rest Template
 * Gson
+* Test Containers
+* Wiremock
+* JUnit 5
+* Mockito
+* Rest Assured
+* Pitest

 # Compile and build